UC Berkeley LS 160E: Technology, New Media and Contemporary Experience

 DISCUSS: Michel Foucault "Docile Bodies"

-Week 7- Modern: From Efficiency to Hyper-Efficiency
+Week 7- Modern Technologies: From Efficiency to Hyper-Efficiency

 March 3rd